Web sites I have created

 Brea Tar Pits of Los Angeles.

-Go on a virtual field trip to the classic, fossiliferous badlands
+a virtual field trip to the classic, fossiliferous badlands carved

-carved in the Upper Pleistocene Manix Formation, Mojave Desert,
+in the Upper Pleistocene Manix Formation, Mojave Desert, California.

-California.
-It's a special place that yields beaucoup fossil
+It's a special place that yields beaucoup fossil remains, including

-National Park to collect trilobites in the Lower Cambrian Pyramid
+of Death Valley National Park to collect trilobites in the Lower

 At Union Wash, California: Explore